kuzzleio/documentation-old/src/guide/essentials/installing-kuzzle.md

 ## Manual Installation

-In this section we will perform a manual installation of Kuzzle Backend on a Linux distribution.
-We choose Linux because all Kuzzle Backend components work natively on it.
+In this section we will perform a manual installation of Kuzzle on a Linux distribution.
+We choose Linux because all Kuzzle components work natively on it.

 <aside class="notice">
-  By default, Kuzzle Backend expects all the components to be running on localhost but you can <a href="{{ site_base_path }}guide/essentials/configuration">configure</a> it to change this behavior.
+  By default, Kuzzle expects all the components to be running on localhost but you can <a href="{{ site_base_path }}guide/essentials/configuration">configure</a> it to change this behavior.
 </aside>

-We will run the Kuzzle Backend using [pm2](http://pm2.keymetrics.io/), a process management tool used to monitor Node.js applications.
+We will run Kuzzle using [pm2](http://pm2.keymetrics.io/), a process management tool used to monitor Node.js applications.

 ### Supported operating systems